coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ---

-^ We aren't going to hit all of these, unless y'all wanna skip lunch?
-No?
+^ We aren't going to hit all of these, but if you are interested, there is a NodePool party on the rooftop at 6pm

-^ Ok, fine.
-There is a nodepool party on the roof at 5PM, meet me up there and we can go through the rest.
+^ Meet me up there and we can go through the rest.

 | Feature                                   | Kubernetes                                            |              Beam or Erlang/OTP              |   Can k8s Help?    |
 | ----------------------------------------- | :---------------------------------------------------- | :------------------------------------------: | :----------------: |